7 Legacy System Modernization Strategies, Which One Works Best for Your Business?

 An ‘all or nothing’ approach can come with its own set of drawbacks.
 Legacy systems often have decades of invaluable data stored on them and an entire company’s processes are built around them.
 Removing them completely can disrupt your existing workflow and could even cause data lapses if the migration is not done correctly.

-A far more practical legacy system modernization approach would be to consider an application modernization in a phased manner and retain as many of the useful features of the current software as possible.
+A far more practical legacy system modernization strategy would be to consider an application modernization in a phased manner and retain as many of the useful features of the current software as possible.

 7 legacy system modernization strategies